Wehrl Entropy Based Quantification of Nonclassicality for Single Mode Quantum Optical States: I. Introduction

-Here, we propose a measure of NC for a single mode quantum optical state in terms of its Wehrl entropy \cite{we} exploiting the $Q$ distribution \cite{book_nc}, the 'classical' like distribution \cite{cld}.
-For Schrodinger kittens \cite{kittens}, we find that the odd superposition is more nonclassical than the even superposition.
-However, for macroscopic cat states, both the superposition states become equally nonclassical.
-In the case of single mode quantum states, generated under multiple NC-inducing operations, we obtain NC in line of the concerned BS generated entanglement \cite{bose_kumar}.
-On the other hand, in the case of mixed states, it is noteworthy that for squeezed thermal state, we detect NC for all non-vanishing squeezing strengths unlike reported earlier \cite{ncm_ln}.
+We obtain analytic expressions for the NC of both pure states and mixed Gaussian states.
+We further show that our proposed quantification of NC for Gaussian mixed states, is proportional to the nonclassical depth of the state.
+However, the evaluation of NC for mixed non-Gaussian states is subject to extensive numerical computation which is not germane to the present paper.
+In the case of quantum pure states, generated under single NC-inducing operation, namely photon number state and quadrature squeezed coherent state, we show that the proposed quantification works fine.
+We also observe that the current quantification describes the NC of states generated by quantum superposition such as Schrodinger cat states, consistently.
+In the case of single mode quantum states, generated under multiple NC-inducing operations, we further obtain NC in line of the concerned BS generated entanglement \cite{nc_bsent_bose_kumar}, {\em in contrast to the existing measures}.
+On the other hand, in the case of mixed Gaussian states also, it is noteworthy that we successfully detect NC only if the state is quadrature squeezed, as reported earlier \cite{ncm_ln_asboth}.

 This paper is organized as follows.
-In Sec.
-II, we introduce the measure of NC of single mode quantum optical states.
-In Sec.
-III, we consider some generic examples of pure and mixed states of a quantized electromagnetic field.
-We discuss in Sec.
-IV the key results and relevance of this measure to the contemporary works.
-In Sec.
-V, we conclude with the relevance of the work and the future perspectives.
+In {\bf Sec.
+II}, we introduce the mathematical description of the quantification of NC of single mode quantum optical states, $\mathscr{N}_{\rm{w}}$.
+In {\bf Sec.
+III}, we derive analytic expressions of $\mathscr{N}_{\rm{w}}$ for pure states and a generic Gaussian state.
+We describe certain properties of $\mathscr{N}_{\rm{w}}$ in {\bf Sec.
+IV}.
+In {\bf Sec.
+V} we evaluate the NC for some examples of pure states of a quantized electromagnetic field.
+We discuss the NC of mixed Gaussian states of light in {\bf Sec.
+VI}.
+Finally, we conclude our work in {\bf Sec.
+VII}.